 Podiatrists have a DPM degree, which specializes them in treating foot and ankle conditions.
 An orthopedic surgeon is an MD or DO qualified to treat the whole musculoskeletal system, including (but not limited to) foot and ankle problems.
 For foot or ankle pain caused by lower back, knee, or hip problems, an orthopedist might be the better bet.
-Here are more health care terms you need to know.

 What’s the difference between hypertension and hypotension?